 The parish of Heddon on the Wall comprises the settlements of Heddon Village, East Heddon, West Heddon & Close House, Rudchester and Whitchester.
 The attractive village is situated 9 miles west of Newcastle upon Tyne in the beautiful, unspoiled and historic county of Northumberland.
 Heddon is on the line of Hadrian's Wall and, according to visitor guides, ‘has the best stretch of Roman Wall in a village setting’.
 Heddon attracts many thousands of visitors, either those walking the Hadrian’s Wall Path or those passing through on organised tours.

 The village is popular, both as a retirement location and also for commuting to Newcastle and other parts of the region.
 It has a rich and interesting history and today has a thriving community spirit with many active groups and organisations.
 St Andrew’s Church is of Anglo Saxon origin, consecrated in 630AD.
 In addition to St Andrew's, there is also a Methodist Chapel.
-There are a small number of shops, a library, two public houses (The Three Tuns and The Swan) a petrol station and a primary school.
+There are a small number of shops, a library, two public houses (The Three Tuns and The Swan) a petrol station/post office/spar store and a primary school.
 It boasts the oldest Women’s Institute in Northumberland.